-If you are considering a secure IM add-on for your CS-Cart eCommerce website, read this post to know which app to select.
-Let’s see how end-to-end (E2EE) is handled by popular instant messengers, such as Telegram, Signal, Viber, WhatsApp, and others.
+If you are considering a secure IM add-on for your CS-Cart eCommerce website, read this post to know which messenger app to select.
+Let’s see how end-to-end (E2EE) is handled by popular instant messaging apps, such as Telegram web app, Signal, Viber, WhatsApp, and others.

 E2EE is considered a panacea when dealing with persistent attempts of hackers or government agencies to intercept online correspondence.
 The essence of E2EE often boils down to the fact that keys are stored only on interlocutors’ devices and do not get to the server… but this is not always true.

 Messaging apps and encryption

 The study called Obstacles to the Adoption of Secure Communication Tools (PDF) inspired me to write this article.
 Scientists found that:

 “The vast majority of interviewed participants did not understand the essential concept of end-to-end encryption.”

 Simply put, people usually choose the messenger app with their heart and not their brain.

 To begin with, in each particular messenger, E2EE has its own features and characteristics.
 In Signal, E2EE is almost perfect.
 WhatsApp is practically the same as Signal, except for one critical point: changing the main subscriber’s key does not block sending him messages.
 In Viber, end-to-end encryption is inactive by default.
 In Telegram web app, E2EE is used only in secret chats, and it is implemented strangely.